Belize Mayan Ruins

 The descendents of the Maya live in Belize to this day.
 Large groups of ethnic Mayans are found in western and southern Belize, where they have lived since their ancestors ruled the Yucatan.
 They still retain their Mayan languages and many colorful customs, and tend to prefer to live in communities composed primarily of their own ethnic groups.

-Altun Ha is located on Rockstone Pond Village, for which it was named.
-Located 34 miles north of Belize City and 5 miles from the sea, Altun Ha was occupied for around 1200 years until the Classic Maya collapse around 900 AD.
+Altun Ha is the closest Mayan ruin to Belize City, located 34 miles north of the city and 5 miles from the sea.
+Altun Ha was occupied for around 1200 years until the Classic Maya collapse around 900 AD.
 Its population peaked at about 10,000 inhabitants.
 It’s location near the sea suggests that trade was an important aspect of the daily life here, a theory upheld by the discovery of objects and materials from Mexico, Guatemala, and Panama.

 Around 500 buildings have been recorded here, but the core of the site consists of two plazas and 13 structures.
 These structures have been extensively restored, exposing fine stonework.
 A magnificent tomb has been discovered beneath one of these structures, the Temple of the Green Tomb.
 Dating from 550 AD, this is a rich burial chamber containing over 300 objects including jade pendants, beads & earrings, obsidian rings, stingray spines, and jaguar skins along with the remains of a Maya codex.